synav/LeukoAI/README.md

 # LeukoAI — Morphology-Based Leukemia Prediction Tool

+## License
+This work is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+You may use and share the software for non-commercial research purposes with proper citation.
+No modifications or commercial uses are permitted.
+© 2025 Dr Syed Naveed.

+Please **cite the following publication** when using the tool:
+Naveed S et al., *J Med Artif Intell*, 2025.

 **Developed by:** Dr Syed Naveed and team, Sheikh Shakhbout Medical City (SSMC), Abu Dhabi
 **Collaborators:** Mohamed Bin Zayed University of Artificial Intelligence (MBZUAI) and Hematology & Oncology Departments
 **Version:** v1.0  |  **Build Date:** October 2025